taldcroft/asciitable/doc/index.rst

 The default set of converters
 for the :class:`~asciitable.BaseOutputter` class is defined as such::

-  default_converter = [asciitable.convert_list(int),
+  default_converters = [asciitable.convert_list(int),
                         asciitable.convert_list(float),
                         asciitable.convert_list(str)]

-These take advantage of the :func:`~asciitable.convert_list` function which itself returns a function that will convert a list of values to the desired type.
-The conversion code steps through each converter function and tries to call the function with a column of string values.
+These take advantage of the :func:`~asciitable.convert_list` function which returns a 2-element tuple.
+The first element is function that will convert a list of values to the desired type.
+The second element is an :mod:`asciitable` class that specifies the type of data produced.
+This element should be one of :class:`~asciitable.StrType`, :class:`~asciitable.IntType`, or :class:`~asciitable.FloatType`.

+The conversion code steps through each applicable converter function and tries to call the function with a column of string values.
 If it succeeds without throwing an exception it will then break out, but otherwise move on to the next conversion function.